diddenordstrom/diddenordstrom.github.io/_posts/2022-04-26-deploy-dockerized-webapp-on-aws.markdown

 - Under Choose your instance plan, select any of the _3 months free!_ tiers.
 I just choose the first model.

-- Next, choose and instance name.
+- Next, choose an instance name.
 I just went with Ubuntu, but name it something descriptive.

 - Then, click create instance.